lyz-code/blue-book/docs/time_management.md

 parallel.
 As both processes act on the context of the same action, the switch is cheap.
 If there is none, go to the [day plan](life_planning.md#day-plan) to start the first step of the next action in the plan.
 ## Improve the way you carry out your actions

 Improve how you [manage your actions](action_management.md) to:

 * Reduce your mental load, so you can use those resources doing the actions you want to.
 * Improve your efficiency.
-* Make more realistic estimations, thus meeting the commited deadlines.
+* Make more realistic estimations, thus meeting the committed deadlines.
 * Finish what you start.
 * Know you're walking towards your ultimate goals
 * Stop feeling lost or overburdened.
 * Make context switches cheaper.
 ## [Improve how you manage your tools](tool_management.md)

 Most of the actions or processes we do involve some kind of tool.
 The better you